the-turing-way/the-turing-way/Chapter_Version_Control.md

 ## What to learn next?

+## Additional materials

-## Recommended reading
+### Recommended reading

 - A free and very in depth book on gits myriad of features can be found [here](https://git-scm.com/book/en/v2)

-## Other useful links
 - A useful git cheat sheet can be found [here](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf)

 ### Materials used in this chapter